“Hairstand” Is the Latest Viral Yoga Challenge. Here’s How to Do It Safely

-Explore yoga poses by type, from arm balances to backbends, inversions, twists and more.
-Plus, find sequences and step-by-step pose instructions for each to enhance your practice.
+Explore different yoga poses by type, from arm balances to backbends, inversions, twists, and more.
+Plus, find sequences and step-by-step pose instructions for each asana to enhance your practice.

 It takes more than a pedicure to truly care for your feet.
 Here’s how to find more stability in yoga—and in life—by giving your feet some TLC.